amcginlay/readme/README.md

 ```
   - Hit the green button to run, red square to stop, set breakpoints in the margin, watch variables ... the usual.
-  - Now let's fix the code to allow us to reference type definitions from TypeScript, Node being the obvious example
+  - Now let's fix the code to allow us to reference type definitions.
+Note that app.ts knows about the console object but not the process object.
+The process object is specific to Node but we need to reference a type definition file before the TypeScript compiler will let this pass without any fuss.
   -